JuliaGraphs/GraphViz.jl/README.md

 # GraphViz.jl

 This package provides an interface to the the `GraphViz` package for graph visualization.
 The primary export is the `Graph` type.
 The `Graph` type accepts graph in [DOT](http://en.wikipedia.org/wiki/DOT_(graph_description_language)) format.
 You may either pass in an IO object (see the below examples) from which to read the graph or pass it in as a string or memory blob (in form of a `Uint8` array).
 GraphViz will copy the graph so you do not need to worry about the memory being passed in.

 # Getting started
 If you already have a graph you would like to work with, the following code snippets may be helpful.
 If not, have a look at the "Simple Examples" section below
 ```
 using GraphViz
-open(Graph,"mygraph.dot")
+GraphViz.load("mygraph.dot")
-Graph("""
+dot"""
  digraph graphname {
      a -> b -> c;
      b -> d;